CVE-2025-58997

 Vulnerability

-The application is susceptible to Cross-Site Request Forgery (CSRF), which, when combined with code injection capabilities, allows an unauthenticated attacker to force an authenticated administrator to execute unintended actions.
+The theme is susceptible to Cross-Site Request Forgery (CWE-352), which allows an attacker to trick an authenticated administrator into executing malicious actions, resulting in code injection.

 Business impact